Recognising signs of Laminitis

 Learn how to prevent Laminitis and recognise the signs that your horse may be suffering from it.

-The most common causes of laminitis are:
+The most common causes of Laminitis are:

-• Diets high in sugar
+🌱 Diets high in sugar

-• Hormonal disorders such as equine metabolic syndrome (EMS) and PPID/Cushings
+🌱 Hormonal disorders such as Equine Metabolic Syndrome (EMS) and PPID/Cushings

-• Weight gain
+🌱 Weight gain

+This is why it is particularly important that we don’t allow our ponies to over indulge when grazing.
 There are many ways to manage the intake of grass including; reduced turn out, strip grazing, track systems, diets, grazing muzzles and specific living environments.
 There is less starch and sugar in older grass, rather than short and stressed grass, so careful management of pasture can also help control the risk of laminitis.

 Horses that are prone to weight gain may be kept in pasture that has a hill to encourage increased effort, and we may space out items such as hay, salt licks and water to encourage more movement.
 For example on one of our track systems the hay is placed at the top of the hill, and the water source is as the bottom.
 This encourages the horses to move more but it is essential that the horses are fit and sound enough for this, and you make adjustments in very hot weather.

 Prevention of laminitis is essential whenever possible as once a horse has suffered from it they are at an increased risk of developing it again.
 Laminitis is a medical emergency.
 It is one of the most painful conditions your horse can suffer.
-Please consult your vet immediately if you think your horse may be suffering from laminitis.

 Need more help?